JosephDriedger/echoes-of-the-forgotten-keep/docs/ECS_ARCHITECTURE.md

 ## Components

-Game components are defined across two headers: `game/include/game/components/Components.h` (structs) and `game/include/game/components/ComponentEnum.h` (shared enums and small types like `AnimState`, `AIState`, and `PendingHit` that are used by multiple systems).
+Game components are defined across two headers: `game/include/game/components/Components.h` (structs) and `game/include/game/components/ComponentEnum.h` (shared enums and small types like `AnimState`, `AIState`, and `PendingHit` that are used by multiple systems). `PendingHit` includes a `KnockbackMultiplier` field used to scale knockback force on the final combo hit.
 They are plain structs with public members.

 ### Transform
 Position, rotation, and scale in 3D space.